SEND Information Report

 - Ask for external professional advice, for example from the Outreach team at Lady Zia Wernher School or Occupational Therapists

-- SEND Learning Supervisor – Miss Hardy’s role includes providing interventions in literacy.
+- SEND Learning Supervisor – Mrs Hammond’s role includes providing interventions.

 - Therapeutic music instructor - Mr Bateman works with children who are able to use music to remove barriers to learning.

-All pupils at Chantry can access a range of support in school.
-If your child has a SEND they may access support through any of the following:
+9. All pupils at Chantry can access a range of support in school.
+If your child has a SEN they may access support through any of the following:

 - Learning Mentors